Tristan Thompson Just Shared His First Photo With Baby True

 "My Prince and Princess," Thompson wrote in the caption.
 "I love you guys so much!!!"

-It's possible that the picture, and even the jewelry itself, was in honor of Father's Day, which was last Sunday.
+It's possible that the picture, and even the jewellery itself, was in honour of Father's Day, which was last Sunday.

 As for Thompson and Kardashian, their current relationship status has not been officially confirmed but .
 The two were recently spotted at the McDonald's drive-thru together, however.
 (Very relatable for new parents, no?)